 Authored and endorsed clinical documents provide three main components vital to advancements in the heart rhythm field: analysis, discussion of current issues, and suggestions for clinical application.
-Below are the documents HRS is currently working on (scheduled for publication in 2015):
+The Society plans to release two new documents during the 2017 HRS Scientific Sessions:

 Please email firstname.lastname@example.org should you have questions or need further information.